BubalanShanmugam/ATM/README.md

 ## Security Considerations

-* *PIN Storage:* While this example may not demonstrate advanced security measures like hashing and salting for PIN storage (which is crucial in real-world applications), consider implementing these in a production environment.
-Do not store PINs in plain text.
 * *Input Validation:* The application should thoroughly validate user input to prevent errors and potential security vulnerabilities.

 ## Contact